The Evil Queen (Once Upon a Time)

 "The Evil Queen" is the 20th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 42nd episode overall.
 It aired on April 28, 2013.

 In this episode, Hook helps Regina find a way to get her and Henry to the Enchanted Forest; and Emma and Henry investigate Tamara.
 In flashbacks, the Evil Queen goes undercover to kill Snow White.

 The episode was written by Christine Boylan & Jane Espenson and directed by Gwyneth Horder-Payton.

+Title card

+The castle of the Evil Queen stands beyond the Enchanted Forest.

 Plot

-Opening Sequence

-The Evil Queen's fortress appears in the forest.

 Event Chronology

 The Enchanted Forest events take place after "Child of the Moon" and before "Ariel".
 The Storybrooke events take place after "Lacey".